Paederus: Biology

 Although most adult rove beetles avoid daylight, Paederus species are active during the day and attracted to bright lights after nightfall.

 Paederus eggs are laid singly, in moist habitats.
 Larvae go through two instars before pupation.
 Both larvae and adults are predatory on other insects.
 Because of their preference for moist soil, large numbers of Paederus beetles may be attracted to irrigated farmland, where they provide some benefit by eating herbivorous insects but can cause problems for people working in fields or grassy areas.

 Pederin

-According to Medical and Veterinary Entomology (2009) "At least 20 of the more than 600 species of Paederus beetles have been associated with Paederus dermatitis", even though Paederus beetles do not bite or sting.
-This skin irritation results from contact with pederin, a vesicant toxin in the hemolymph of many but not all females in the genus Paederus.
+A 2009 review found that "[a]t least 20 of the more than 600 species of Paederus beetles have been associated with Paederus dermatitis", though Paederus beetles do not bite or sting.
+This skin irritation results from contact with pederin, a vesicant toxin in the hemolymph of many females in the genus Paederus.
 The toxin is manufactured, not by the beetles themselves, but by endosymbiont bacteria, probably some species of Pseudomonas.